 - Select Government or Search BIR among the list of merchants.

 - Enter TIN Number, and the type of Form Series and Form Number.

 - Remember to pay taxes before the deadline to avoid having penalties.

-I went to BIR beforehand to confirm this and they acknowledged such process.
+I went to BIR beforehand to confirm this and they acknowledged such a process.
 Just keep a snapshot of your payments or you can request a copy of your transaction history inside the GCash App itself.

 Tags: Philippines, Internal Revenue, Freelancer, Self-employed